cpsamtec/virtuin/docs/documentation.md

 Each station (or computer with an operator) will have Virtuin GUI, Docker, and Docker Compose installed.
 From the GUI the operator will load different **collection.yml**'s locally or remotely, based on the application he/she is trying to perform.
-There may be a collection.env on a station associated with the **collection.yml**.
-It will contain environment variables for login and credentials to services, if needed.
-When a collection.yml is loaded into the GUI Virtuin will
+When a **collection.yml** is loaded into the GUI Virtuin will

 - check to see if there is a corresponding collection.env and load.
+If required, the collection.env will contain environment variables for login and credentials to services like databases.
 - ensure latest docker images are up to date.
 - bring the docker environment up.
 - make sure the environment variables are exposed to the docker services.